JoudMawad/JoudMawad/README.md

 ---

 > “The best way to learn is by building.”
-That’s been my approach — and I’m excited to keep learning and creating.
+That's been my approach since day one.